 - Trucking companies often have layered insurance coverage.
 In these situations, one insurance policy is not triggered until another policy’s coverage limits are exhausted.
-This can make it difficult to determine how much total insurance coverage a liable trucking company may have.
+This can make determining how much total insurance coverage a liable trucking company may have is difficult.

 Why You Need a Lawyer for Your Truck Accident Case

 Because of how complex truck accident cases tend to be and how hard trucking companies and their insurers fight to avoid liability, it’s important to have experienced legal counsel on your side.
 Our personal injury attorneys understand what it takes to build a strong compensation claim.
 The truck accident lawyer team from Swenson & Shelley has decades of combined experience aggressively advocating for the rights of truck accident victims.
 Our firm is prepared to build the strongest possible case on your behalf by using every necessary resource to build your claim.
 Our approaches may include:

 - Investigating the accident to determine liability

 - Recovering evidence to build an effective, persuasive truck accident claim on your behalf